-- Failing to identify and treat the mother’s infections during the pregnancy.
+- Failing to identify and treat the mother’s infections during pregnancy.

-- Failing to monitor the fetal heart rate or recognizing when the fetus is in distress and in danger of oxygen deprivation.
+- Failing to monitor the fetal heart rate or recognize when the fetus is in distress and in danger of oxygen deprivation.

 - Allowing prolonged labor when the baby is stuck in the birth canal and can be deprived of oxygen.

-- Failing to identify a prolapsed umbilical cord, which is a umbilical cord that drops before the baby and can cause the fetus to suffer loss of oxygen.
+- Failing to identify a prolapsed umbilical cord, which is an umbilical cord that drops before the baby and can cause the fetus to suffer the loss of oxygen.

 - Improper use of forceps or a vacuum extractor during birth that causes brain damage.